WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

   + isValidDirectoryName - is a directoryName valid?
   + getFileSystemPathName - return the full pathName of the system directory on which this API operates

-### exists(extensionId [, fileName])
+### exists( [ fileName] )

-    Returns true if a file with the given fileName exists in the directory for the extensionId.
+    Returns true if a file with the given fileName exists in the directory for the extension.

     The fileName parameter is optional.
-If it is not provided, returns true if the directory for the given extensionId exists.
+If it is not provided, returns true if the directory for the calling extension exists.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName is > 255 characters, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName is > 255 characters, or if there is an operating system error.

-### isRegularFile(extensionId, fileName)
+### isRegularFile(fileName)

-    Returns true if a file with the given fileName exists in the directory for the given  extensionId and is a Regular File, i.e. not a Directory or 'other'.
+    Returns true if a file with the given fileName exists in the directory for the calling  extension and is a Regular File, i.e. not a Directory or 'other'.

-    Throws if the extensionId or fileName are missing or invalid, or if the file's full pathName is > 255 characters, or if there is an operating system error.
+    Throws if the fileName is missing or invalid, or if the file's full pathName is > 255 characters, or if there is an operating system error.

-### isDirectory(extensionId [, directoryName])
+### isDirectory( [directoryName] )

-    Returns true if a file with the given directoryName exists. in the directory for the given extensionId and is a Directory, i.e. not a Regular File or 'other'.
+    Returns true if a file with the given directoryName exists. in the directory for the calling extension and is a Directory, i.e. not a Regular File or 'other'.

     The directoryName parameter is optional.
-If not provided, returns true if the directory for the given extensionId exists and is a Directory.
+If not provided, returns true if the directory for the calling extension exists and is a Directory.

-    Throws if the extensionId or directoryName is invalid, or if the directory's full pathName > 255 characters, or if there is an operating system error.
+    Throws if the directoryName is invalid,
+    or if the directory's full pathName > 255 characters, or if there is an operating system error.